randreu28/TFG.docs/docs/02-projects/01-particle-showcase/04-buffer.md

 ```

 :::info
 The `THREE.BufferAttribute` takes two arguments, the Float32 array, and the item size to decode it.
-As we're working with 3 dimensions (a.k.a `Vector3`'s), we use a 3.
+As we're working with 3 dimensions (a.k.a `Vector3`'s), we declare as second parameter a `3`
 :::

 The rest of the models simply come from our `.glb` files and we compute them the same way: